JorgeEduardoFOS/IOrder/README.md

 # IOrder
 This software came from a class exam in OOP.
+The Exam Statement is in portuguese in the Exercise statement.pdf file.